gconstantian/BENG183_final/Cytoscape.md

 The Top 6 Apps on Cytoscape are:

-1. ClueGo
+1. ClueGo - Creates and Visualizes the non-redundant terms for large clusters of genes in a functinoally grouped network.
+Performs single cluster analysis and comparison of multiple clusters.
-2. StringApp
+2. StringApp -
-3. MCODE
+3. MCODE -
-4. yFiles Layout Algorithms
+4. yFiles Layout Algorithms -
-5. CluePedia
+5. CluePedia -
-6. BiNGO
+6. BiNGO -

 ### What is Network Biology?